Aircraft vectoring

 The nature of Terminal area operations means that vectoring plays a significant part in the way controllers' process traffic.

 In addition to separation and sequencing, vectoring is often used in training environments to familiarize new pilots with air traffic control instructions and radio phraseology.
 Vectoring is also employed in cases of emergency, such as guiding aircraft suffering instrument failures toward a safe landing area.
 In modern air traffic management systems, radar vectoring is increasingly complemented by Performance-Based Navigation (PBN) procedures, which reduce the need for tactical vectoring while still allowing controllers to intervene when traffic complexity or weather requires it.

-Vectoring in performance-based navigation environments

-Traditional aircraft vectoring relies on radar surveillance and voice instructions from air traffic controllers.
-However, modern air traffic management increasingly incorporates performance-based navigation (PBN) procedures to reduce reliance on tactical vectoring.
-By combining Required Navigation Performance (RNP) routes, controller–pilot data link communications (CPDLC), and automated surveillance such as ADS-B and ADS-C, controllers can provide more predictable and efficient paths.
-This reduces radio congestion, lowers controller workload, and enables continuous descent and noise mitigation procedures in busy terminal areas.